mkavulich/ccpp-doc/CCPPtechnical/source/Glossary.rst

       the model physics or dynamics.
 See :numref:`Section %s <Subcycling>` for more details.

    Suite
-      A collection of :term:`primary physics schemes <primary scheme>` and :term:`interstitial scheme`\ s that are known to work well together
+      A collection of :term:`primary physics schemes <primary scheme>` and :term:`interstitial schemes <interstitial scheme>` that are known to work well together

    UFS